What is a temporary or increased assignment?

 - Who and how many people will be in temporary housing?

-- There will be a large number of Freshman and Transfer students who will be placed in a temporary increased location for the Fall 2013 Semester
+- There will be some Freshman and Transfer students who will be placed in a temporary increased location for the Fall 2016 Semester

 - What furniture is in the tripled rooms?
 Will I have my own computer hookup?